DanzzuPMP/NullC2/README.md

 - 🎯 Ip And Port server for the desired target.
 - 🗒️ Easily register bot names ( nick.txt )
 - 🌐 Connect with multiple VPS or connections

+*If you add more VPS or Connections then the number of bots will increase hugely*

 #### 🖥️ Appearance